M-arcus/cloudron-docs/knowledgebase/docs/email.md

 <img src="/documentation/img/email-vacation-message-rainloop.png" class="shadow" width="600px">
 </center>

+## Email address restrictions

+Mailboxes, lists and aliases have the following naming restrictions:
+* Only alphanumerals and dot are allowed
+* Maximum length of 200 characters
+* Names ending with `.app` are reserved by the platform for applications
+* Names with `+` and `-` are not allowed since this conflicts with the [Subaddresses and tags](##subaddresses-and-tags) feature.
+For addresses like `no-reply`, simply add a mailbox or an alias named `no`.

 ## Custom Domain Authentication

 When using the Cloudron email server, Cloudron automatically sets up SPF, DKIM and DMARC